sergiogarcez/Rasa-intelig/README.md

     - That command install a version from deepseek with 1.3 billions parameters.
 I choose this model because is fastest model from deepseek and i dont think necessary choose another model with more parameters.
 Does not require high computational cost.

     - IN CASE WITH PROBLEMS ABOUT SQLITE3.
 INSTALL IN SQLITE WEBSITE AND PUT SQLITE.DDL IN ANACONDA/DDL/
+    - IS NECESSARY INSTALL CORS SUPPORT TO DJANGO WITH COMMAND "pip install django-cors-headers".